gardener/landscaper-service/docs/proposals/multi-version.md

 - The Central Landscaper should always be on the latest Landscaper version.
 The version referenced by the LaaS project.

+- Do we need to decouple the release of the LaaS and the LI component.
+Otherwise, the frequency of new of LI minor releases is higher than required resulting in more upgrades for the customer.

 - LandscaperDeployments, Instances require the currently deployed version of LI.

 - LaaS component version requires list of supported versions, allowed migration paths for LI component.